-This section features a collection of country-specific and comparative articles around a monthly theme.
+This section features a collection of country-specific and comparative articles.
 Each theme will include four or five articles by leading experts.

 Egypt’s uprising has been fraught with deep disagreements, polarization, and violence.
 In our series on Egypt, we present an array of articles looking at the rise of the Muslim Brotherhood, the emergence of Salafis in politics, the struggles of the constitutional courts, and the politics of the Egyptian street.